 Sec.
-5.030 Applicability of state election laws; elections under City Council control.
+5.020 Applicability of state election laws; elections under Board of Council Members' control; voting precincts.

-- 1. All elections held [pursuant to] under this Charter must be governed by [the]: - (a) The provisions of sections 5.1 to 9.8, inclusive, of this act, which supersede and preempt any conflicting provisions of this Charter; and - (b) All other provisions of the election laws of this State, so far as those laws can be made applicable and are not inconsistent [herewith.] with the provisions of this Charter. - 2.
-The conduct of all elections must be under the control of the City Council.
-For the conduct of elections, for the prevention of fraud in those elections, and for the recount of ballots in cases of doubt or fraud, the City Council shall adopt by ordinance all regulations which it considers desirable and consistent with law and this Charter. - Sec.
-141. Section 5.100 of the Charter of the City of Reno, being chapter 662, Statutes of Nevada 1971, as last amended by chapter 349, Statutes of Nevada 2013, at page 1830, is hereby amended to read as follows: - Sec.
-5.100 Election returns; canvass; certificates of election; entry of officers upon duties; tie vote procedure. - 1.
-The election returns from any special, primary or general election must be filed with the City Clerk, who shall immediately place those returns in a safe or vault, and no person may handle, inspect or in any manner interfere with those returns until canvassed by the City Council. - 2.
-The City Council and City Manager shall meet within [10 days] the time set forth in NRS 293C.387 after any election and canvass the returns and declare the result.
-The election returns must then be sealed and kept by the City Clerk for 6 months, and no person may have access thereto except on order of a court of competent jurisdiction or by order of the City Council. - 3.
+- 1. All elections held under this Charter [shall] must be governed by [the]: - (a) The provisions of [NRS 293C.180,] sections 5.1 to 9.8, inclusive, of this act, which supersede and preempt any conflicting provisions of this Charter; and - (b) All other provisions of the election laws of this State, so far as [such] those laws can be made applicable and are not inconsistent [herewith.] with the provisions of this Charter. - 2.
+The conduct of all municipal elections shall be under the control of the Board of Council Members.
+For the conduct of municipal elections, for the prevention of fraud in such elections, and for the recount of ballots in cases of doubt or fraud, the Board of Council Members shall adopt by ordinance all regulations which it considers desirable and consistent with law and this Charter. - 3.
+There shall be but one voting precinct in the City.
+All elective officers shall be elected by the voters of the City at large. - Sec.
+146. Section 5.090 of the Charter of the City of Wells, being chapter 275, Statutes of Nevada 1971, as last amended by chapter 185, Statutes of Nevada 2007, at page 629, is hereby amended to read as follows: - Sec.
+5.090 Election returns; canvass; certificates of election; entry of officers upon duties; tie vote procedure. - 1.
+The election returns from any municipal election must be filed with the City Clerk, who shall immediately place such returns in a safe or vault, and no person is permitted to handle, inspect or in any manner interfere with such returns until canvassed by the Board of Council Members.

+- 2. The Board of Council Members shall meet [on or before the sixth working day] within the time set forth in NRS 293C.387 after any election and canvass the returns and declare the result.
+The election returns must then be sealed and kept by the City Clerk for 6 months, and no person shall have access thereto except on order of a court of competent jurisdiction or by order of the Board of Council Members. - 3.
 The City Clerk, under his or her hand and official seal, shall issue to each person declared to be elected a certificate of election.
-The officers elected shall qualify and enter upon the discharge of their respective duties at the first regular City Council meeting following their election. - 4.
-If any election results in a tie, the City Council shall summon the candidates who received the tie vote and determine the tie as provided in this subsection.
-The City Clerk shall provide and open in the presence of the candidates who received the tie vote an unused 52-card deck of playing cards, removing any jokers and blank cards.
-The City Clerk shall shuffle the cards thoroughly and present the shuffled deck to the City Manager, or to the person designated by the City Manager for this purpose.
-One of the candidates who received the tie vote shall then draw one card from the deck, and the City Clerk shall record the suit and number of the card.
-The card then must be returned to the deck, and the City Clerk shall shuffle the cards thoroughly and present the shuffled deck to the City Manager, or to the person designated by the City Manager for this purpose, and another of the candidates who received the tie vote shall draw one card from the deck.
-This process must be repeated until each of the candidates who received the tie vote has drawn one card from the deck and the result of each draw has been recorded.
-The candidate who draws the high card shall be deemed the winner of the election.
-For the purposes of this subsection, aces are high and twos are low.
-If the candidates draw cards of otherwise equal value, the card of the higher suit is the high card.
-Spades are highest, followed in descending order by hearts, clubs and diamonds.
-The City Clerk shall issue to the winner a certificate of election.
+The officers so elected shall qualify and enter upon the discharge of their respective duties on the first Monday in: - (a) July next following their election for those officers elected in June 2007 or 2009. - (b) January next following their election for those officers elected in November 2010 and every even-numbered year thereafter. - 4.
+If any election should result in a tie, the Board of Council Members shall summon the candidates who received the tie vote and determine the tie by lot.
+The Clerk shall then issue to the winner a certificate of election. - Sec.
+147. Section 5.020 of the Charter of the City of Yerington, being chapter 465, Statutes of Nevada 1971, at page 912, is hereby amended to read as follows:

 Sec.
-143. Section 5.030 of the Charter of the City of Sparks, being chapter 470, Statutes of Nevada 1975, as amended by chapter 41, Statutes of Nevada 2001, at page 398, is hereby amended to read as follows:

-Sec.
-5.030 Applicability of state election laws: Elections under City Council control.
+5.020 Applicability of state election laws, elections under City Council control.